Pompey fan, 42, arrested after police horse punch at Portsmouth vs Southampton derby

 A POMPEY fan has been arrested on suspicion of animal cruelty after a man was caught on video punching a police horse ahead of the Pompey v Saints game.

-The 42-year-old man was also arrested on suspicion of attempting to cause criminal damage and remains is in custody.
+The 52-year-old man was also arrested on suspicion of attempting to cause criminal damage and remains in custody.

 It comes as the video was widely shared on social media following the match at Fratton Park which ended in a 4-0 defeat for the Blues.